-1938 Helen Hayes is named the stage's greatest performer when the New York Sun prints its list of great performers today.
+1938 Helen Hayes is named the stage's greatest performer when the New York Sun prints its list of great performers.
 Compiled after polling 150 notable people, mostly in the theatre industry, the list names Katharine Cornell as runner-up.
-The pair of Alfred Lunt and Lynn Fontanne is third and others on the list include John Barrymore, Maude Adams and John Gielgud.
+The pair of Alfred Lunt and Lynn Fontanne is third and others on the list include John Barrymore, Maude Adams, and John Gielgud.

-2000 Tony Award-winning director Joseph Hardy returns to San Diego's Old Globe with Alan Ayckbourn as he helms Things We Do for Love, which begins performances tonight.
-Charlotte Booker, Monique Fowler, Tom Lacy and Dennis Parlato star in the romantic comedy as the tenants of a Victorian home-turned boarding house.
+2000 Tony Award-winning director Joseph Hardy returns to San Diego's Old Globe with Alan Ayckbourn as he helms Things We Do for Love.
+Charlotte Booker, Monique Fowler, Tom Lacy, and Dennis Parlato star in the romantic comedy as the tenants of a Victorian home-turned boarding house.

 2002 Clark Gesner, the composer of You're a Good Man, Charlie Brown, one of the most simple-hearted and frequently-produced musicals in the history of the American theatre, dies at 64.
 He is visiting the Princeton Club in Manhattan when he suffers a fatal heart attack.

-2013 Louis Ozawa Changchien, Katharine Powell and David Rasche star in the world premiere of Kenneth Lin's Warrior Class, opening Off-Broadway at the the McGinn Cazale as part of Second Stage Theatre's Uptown Series.
+2013 Louis Ozawa Changchien, Katharine Powell and David Rasche star in the world premiere of Kenneth Lin's Warrior Class, opening Off-Broadway at the the McGinn/Cazale Theatre as part of Second Stage Theatre's Uptown Series.
 Evan Cabnet directs the drama about an assemblyman running for Congress who is forced to confront the ghosts of his college days.